stefanpenner/node-fixturify-project/README.md

 # node-fixturify-project
 ![CI](https://github.com/stefanpenner/node-fixturify-project/workflows/CI/badge.svg)

 A complementary project to [fixturify](https://github.com/joliss/node-fixturify)

 When implementing JS build tooling it is common to have complete projects as fixture data.
-Unfortunately fixtures commited to disk can be somewhat to maintain and augment.
+Unfortunately fixtures committed to disk can be somewhat to maintain and augment.

 The fixturify library is a great way to co-locate tests and their file